 Website under maintenance (31 Oct 2013)

 This website has been static since Alun Michael was elected South Wales Police Commissioner on 15 November 2012.
-It’s currently undergoing maintenance and be active again soon.
+It’s currently undergoing maintenance and we intend for it to be active again in the future.
 Thanks for your patience.
-Liz – The Website Administrator
+Liz – Website Administrator

 - Election Day: November 15, 2012 (16 Nov 2012)